Your Surgeon Cleared You. You Still Don't Feel Like Yourself. Nobody Told You What "Ready" Actually Looks Like. We Can Show You.

 • Sessions are typically 30 minutes and often rushed

-• You may see a different therapist each visit
+• You may see a different therapist each visit — with no shared approach to your care

 • Your discharge date is determined by your insurance — not your progress